11 Best Free AI Tools for Small Business Owners (2026 Guide)

 Best for: Lead tracking, basic automation and contact management.

-How it helps: HubSpot CRM stores interactions, automates follow-ups and offers basic predictive insights on the free tier.
+How it helps: HubSpot CRM stores interactions, automates follow-ups and gives small businesses an easy place to manage leads.

 Pro Tip: Connect HubSpot to Gmail and your website forms to get automatic lead capture without extra cost.